klaasnicolaas/laravel-template/README.md

 ## About

-This is a Laravel template repository for new projects, based on the TALL stack and includes a lot of features to get started quickly:
+This is a laravel template repository project, which can be used as a basis for future projects.
+Based on the TALL stack and packed with useful features to get started right away.

+### Features

 - PHP 8.3
 - Laravel 11.x